Accrual Accounting

 According to accounting theory, a transaction is effectively carried out when there’s an exchange of economic benefit.
 In our case, if we didn’t get paid immediately, we had already provided a benefit to our customer by selling him $1,000 in goods.

-The terminology “economic benefit” has some critical implications.
-For instance, suppose our company sells $1,000 worth of goods that will be shipped to a customer in another country, and we only ship them 5 days after we receive payment.
+The term “economic benefit” has some critical implications.
+For instance, suppose our company sells $1,000 worth of goods that will be shipped to a customer in another country and only ships them five days after we receive payment.
 What should the accounting treatment be?

-Well, we must keep in mind that revenue must only be recorded when there’s an exchange of economic benefit, that basically means that we can only recognize it on our book when we provide a benefit for our customer, in that case, that means to ship our goods.
+Well, we must keep in mind that revenue must only be recorded when there’s an exchange of economic benefit.
+That basically means that we can only recognize it on our book when we provide a benefit for our customers.
+In that case, that means shipping our goods.

 Example